Administration Claims Syria Used Chemical Weapons

 But the Obama Administration did not provide details of what evidence it has and how it was obtained.
-Deputy National Security Advisor for Strategic Communications Benjamin J. Rhodes said late last week that the U.S. is not yet prepared to disclose the evidence upon which its intelligence assessment is based.
+Deputy National Security Adviser for Strategic Communications Benjamin J. Rhodes said on June 13 that the U.S. is not yet prepared to disclose the evidence upon which its intelligence assessment is based.

 The U.S., he asserted, is working with its allies “to present a credible, evidentiary case to share with the international community and the public.”